astack-tech/astack/website/content/blog/implementing-rlm-recursive-language-model.md

 - Robust error handling and recovery
 - TypeScript implementation with full type safety

-Our testing with Deepseek-V3 on synthetic OOLONG-Pairs benchmarks achieved 100% accuracy, though this should be interpreted considering model capability and data characteristics.
+Our testing with **DeepSeek-V3 (deepseek-chat, non-reasoning mode)** on synthetic OOLONG-Pairs benchmarks achieved 100% accuracy, though this should be interpreted considering model capability and data characteristics.
+Notably, this demonstrates that non-reasoning mode models can achieve excellent results when paired with RLM's structured, code-based approach.
 The key insight: **both the RLM pattern and implementation quality matter**.

 The RLM pattern isn't limited to code generation or specific tasks.
 It's a general architectural principle: when context is too large to fit in attention, place it in the environment and let the model explore programmatically.
 Code happens to be the most expressive interface, but the essence is **context outside, programmatic access inside**.